pja010/dna-sequencing/README.md

+# DNA Sequencing Project
-Caroline Frank, Christina Steinberg, Per Astrom, Will Zhao CSCI 311 - Design and Analysis of Algorithms
+Caroline Frank, Christina Steinberg, Per Astrom, Will Zhao - CSCI 311: Design and Analysis of Algorithms

 ## Run Instructions
 To compile and run the code in the command line: